lingo-app/developer-docs/README.md

 - Ruby
 - [Bundler](http://bundler.io)

-Due to some issues with newer versions of macOS you may need to install a new version of Ruby, more details on that in this [jekyll guide](https://jekyllrb.com/docs/installation/macos/#set-up-ruby).
-Without it you will get a permission error when trying to install bundler.
+On older versions of macOS (<10.15) you may need to install a newer version of Ruby, more details on that in this [jekyll guide](https://jekyllrb.com/docs/installation/macos/#set-up-ruby).

 After that is setup run:

 ```
-gem install bundler jekyll
+gem install --user-install bundler jekyll
 ```

 Finally, to build and view, run: